 This too is so common.
 Humor is good, we need more of it, but not when it becomes a place to distract us, to hide in, from the truth.

 Also called "circular reasoning, "begging the question" occurs when a topic of debate is spoken of in terms suggesting that it's already been settled and verified.

-For example, if one were to dispute the infallibility of the Bible, comments from an opponent such as "holy scripture" or "God's word" would be inadmissible as these phrases assume that which is being contested.
+For example, if one were to dispute the infallibility of the Bible, comments from an opponent such as "holy scripture" or "God's word" would be inadmissible as these phrases assume as fact that which is being contested.
 See the Evolution article for examples of this breach of logic.

 #9 Argument by imperfect analogy.

 This error in reasoning was discussed in the article "Reincarnation On Trial."